 We also cover crew members: supporting roles who make the film possible.
 We itemize by section.
 First by the major roles, then the secondary supporting roles, the minor roles, and then the noncredited roles.

-Be sure to see the Second Page – where it continues on to the Crew - where would the film be without them?
+Be sure to see the Second Page – where you learn about the crew, a vital part of the Tombstone cast.
+Because where would the Tombstone film be without them?
 There’s also some explanation of those strange job titles you see in the movie credits.
 What the heck do they mean?
 What do those people do, anyway?

 1993 Movie Tombstone Cast